 OPT has been described as ‘punching about its weight’.
-It has a strong reputation and voice of planning matters at a local and national level.
+It has a strong reputation and voice on planning matters at a local and national level.

-The OPT team has years of experience and professional accreditations within the fields of heritage, history and architecture.
+The OPT team has years of experience and professional accreditations within the fields of history, heritage and architecture.

 Headed up by OPT Director Debbie Dance OBE, MSc, FRICS, IHBC, RSA,

 Supported by Katherine Jones BA (Hons), MSc, MRTPI and Katie Wylie BA (Hons), MSc.

 What do we look at?

 OPT is currently working on a Planning Strategy which sets out our interest in the landscape setting and views of Oxford, the public domain and the historic environment.
 We have a strong reputation for our professional and forward approach and work hard to uphold this and to add value with our comments and views to ensure that the Oxford of the future is one of which we can all be proud.